canit00/role_ansible_custom_module/README.md

 Role Name
 =========

-Ansible role written using a [custom-module](https://docs.ansible.com/ansible/latest/dev_guide/developing_modules_documenting.html#developing-modules-documenting) verifies if volume mounts are present and returns a warning if utilization >= 85%
+Ansible role written using a [custom-module](https://docs.ansible.com/ansible/latest/dev_guide/developing_modules_documenting.html#developing-modules-documenting); it verifies if volume mounts are present and returns a warning if volume utilization >= 85%

 Requirements
 ------------